-only while using raw (eqs.
-3a and 4a) - but not standardized (eqs.
-3b and 4b) attention.
-There is not a significant difference between wording conditions in the relationship between attention and choice (eqs.
-5 and 6).
-Instead, the most consistent difference we see between wording conditions is in the interaction between opportunity cost frame and the attention-choice link (eqs.
-7 and 8).
+Wording conditions in the relationship between attention and choice (equations 5 and 6).
+Instead, the most consistent difference we see between wording conditions is in the interaction between opportunity cost frame and the attention-choice link (equations 7 and 8).
 Specifically, we see a significant three-way interaction, such that there is larger interaction between opportunity cost frame and the attention-choice relationship in Wording 1 ("keep"/"do not buy") than in Wording 2 ("save"/"skip").
-This supports the notion that the strength mechanism might be more sensitive to contextual features than the amount mechanism.
+This supports the notion that the impact mechanism might be more sensitive to contextual features than the amount mechanism.